Azure-Samples/communication-services-authentication-hero-nodejs/README.md

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample). !!!
 TODO: change link?

 Since this sample only focuses on the server APIs, the client application is not part of it.
 If you want to add the client application to login user using Azure AD, then please follow the MSAL samples [here](https://github.com/AzureAD/microsoft-authentication-library-for-js).

+Before contributing to this sample, please read our [contribution guidelines](./CONTRIBUTING.md).

 ## Endpoints